 You probably have guessed it by now.

 The Deploying process is very simple now.
-I won’t step by step screenshot it for you because if you have followed through everything before, it should be a breeze for you.
+I won't step-by-step screenshot it for you because if you have followed through with everything before, it should be a breeze for you.

 - Boot a new client via PXE Boot.